- Competitive Analysis

 If you thought people were impatient offline, they’re even more so online—thanks to a handy dandy tool called the “back” button.
 They don’t like waiting for anything and expect your website to load fast.

-Now, when I say fast, I don’t mean under 10 seconds, or even under 5 seconds—47% of people expect a web page to load in 2 seconds or less.
+Now, when I say fast, I don’t mean under 10 seconds, or even under 5 seconds—47 percent of people expect a web page to load in 2 seconds or less, and if they’re browsing on a mobile phone that percentage jumps up to 53 percent.

 4. Your website has font sizes that are too small and not reader-friendly.